-We would appreciate it if you would start each essay question on a new page, and make sure that each page is numbered and includes your name on it in a header or footer.
-You do not need to include the essay prompt in your response.
+Each essay question must be submitted as a separate file (PDF preferred).
+Make sure that each page is numbered and includes your name on it in a header or footer.
+Please include the essay prompt at the beginning of your response.

 - May I submit letters of recommendation or writing samples in foreign languages?

 We ask that you submit two letters of recommendation and a writing sample in English.
 If you feel that your strongest recommendation letter and writing sample must be in a foreign language, you may include them as a supplement to your application, but we cannot guarantee that our selection committee members will be able to give full consideration to materials that are not in English.

 You may apply if you will have completed your exams by 1 February 2014; we will consider your application provisional until we have received certification from your department that you have advanced to candidacy.
 If you will not complete your exams by that date, you are not eligible to apply at present; this will be the final Mellon-funded cohort of the program, unfortunately, so there will not be another call for applications next year.
 If you are in need of financial assistance to attend RBS, we encourage you to consider applying to our scholarship programs next fall.